KhaledAlrashi1/Resume-Summarizer/README.md

 ### **Overview**

+* During my internship in the HR department at NBK, I worked with the talent acquisition team and found a need for reducing the manual work in the recruitment process.
+I developed an AI application that could summarize candidates' resumes.

-* The **Resume Summarizer Application** is a web-based tool designed to streamline the recruitment process for NBK’s Talent Acquisition team at the HR department.
-By automating the summarization of resumes, this application helps reduce manual workload, allowing the team to focus on more important tasks.
+* The **Resume Summarizer Application** can take resumes in various formats, extract key information, and generates summaries.
+By reducing some of the manual work in the recruitment process, the team can focus on other (more important) tasks.

-* The application uses GPT-4o for processing and understanding and can process resumes in various formats, extracting key information and presenting it in a concise, structured summary.
-While it was designed for the Talent Acquisition team at NBK, anyone can use this application.
+* While the application was designed for the Talent Acquisition team at NBK, anyone can use it.
+It works locally and can be deployed on Heroku.
+Check out the following link to deploy the application on [Heroku](https://devcenter.heroku.com/articles/getting-started-with-python)

 ---
+### UI/UX
 ![Home Page](/images/Home_Page.png)

 ---
 ![Summary Page](/images/Summary_Page.png)

 ---